Welcome to our Year 3 class page!

-Mr Higham is our Class Teacher.
+Mr Higham is our Year 3 teacher!

-Reading: Reading is such an important skill and is vital in every subject!
+Reading is such an important skill and is vital in every subject!
 Year 3 is a year when children have the potential to make great progress and gain a good level of reading fluency.

 'The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.' - Dr. Seuss.